AriFordsham/GHCWiki/overloaded-lists.md

+# Overloaded list notation

-The primary purpose of this wiki page is to documenting the design and implementation of the GHC extension for overloading Haskell's list notation.
+This wiki page documens the design and implementation of the GHC extension for overloading Haskell's list notation.